opis/opis.github.io/_projects/closure/3.x/04-context.md

 print $a === $b ?
 'TRUE' : 'FALSE';
 ```

-As we can see, in the above example, even though the same closure instance
+As we can see in the above example, even though the same closure instance
-was serialized, after the deserialization, two different instances of the
+was serialized, after the deserialization two different instances of the
 same closure were created.

 This happened because the same closure was wrapped by two different